Fishing, camping and nature’s beauty

 Motorized boats are allowed at a 10 mph speed limit, and canoes, kayaks, sailboats, and other non-motorized watercraft are welcome.

-Timothy Lake campgrounds could open on May 24, 2019.
-Each campground will have slightly different September closing dates.
-Call for more information.
+Timothy Lake campgrounds open on May 24, 2019.
+Each campground has different opening and closing dates.
+See below for more information.

 For reservations, call 877-444-6777 or select your preferred campground and book online.
 Group site reservations open 1 year in advance.
 Regular campsite reservations open 6 months in advance.